Mocking fetch and axios in Vitest without memory leaks

 Exact Mitigation Pattern: Native fetch Mocking

-Leak-proof fetch stubbing requires bypassing prototype chain retention and forcing explicit stream consumption. vi.stubGlobal is the only deterministic approach for Node-like Vitest environments.
+Leak-proof fetch stubbing requires bypassing prototype chain retention and forcing explicit stream consumption. vi.stubGlobal is the recommended approach for Node-like Vitest environments because it registers the stub with Vitest’s teardown registry, which vi.unstubAllGlobals() can reliably clean up.

 import { describe, it, expect, afterEach, vi } from 'vitest';